Denny Sumargo

-Denny Sumargo (born October 11, 1981) nicknamed Densu, is a former basketball player, for Indonesia's national team, actor, model, content creator, and TV host.
-Living in Jakarta, Indonesia, as a player, he was known for his speed and powerful slam dunk.
-He played as a guard.
+Denny Sumargo (born 11 October 1981), nicknamed Densu, is an Indonesian former basketball player for the Indonesia national team, actor, model, content creator, and TV presenter.
+Based in Jakarta, he is known as a basketball player for his speed and powerful slam dunk, playing as a guard.
+He is also known for his YouTube podcast channel CURHAT BANG Denny Sumargo.